ssjiyeong/CELLIA/README.md

 cd CELLIA

 # ---------------------------------------------------------
-# OPTION A: If you have Conda installed (recommended)
+# Option A: If you have Conda installed (recommended)
 # ---------------------------------------------------------
 # Create and activate a Conda environment
 conda create -n cellia_env python=3.9 -y